Sizwe780/azora-os/azora-covenant/README.md

 ## License

-This project is licensed under the Azora OS License - see LICENSE file for details.
+This project is licensed under the AZORA PROPRIETARY LICENSE - see LICENSE file for details.

 ## Disclaimer